shanedowley/sample_website/README.md

-This is a tutorial exercise from the course "Learn enough HTML to be dangerous." and is shown here as 'sample_website'.
+This is a tutorial exercise from the course <strong>"Learn enough HTML to be dangerous."</strong> and is shown here as <a href="https://shanedowley.github.io">'sample_website'</a>.
 Hope you like it!